ronmaccms/macadThesis24/README.md

 __Workflow__

 __Model Selection:__ Identifying the most appropriate AI model for the task requires extensive experimentation and validation.
 Different algorithms might perform variably based on the nature of the data.

-__Model Training:__ Training a robust model requires substantial computational resources, especially when dealing with large datasets and complex algorithms.

-__Handling Imbalanced Data:__ Environmental data might be imbalanced, with some conditions (e.g., extreme weather events) being rare.
-This can affect the model’s ability to generalize.

 __Scalability:__ Ensuring that the tool can scale to handle multiple locations and large datasets without compromising performance.